ElenaWilliams/Projects/Statistics/README.md

 Usung the previous model I have predicted the pain levels for the remaining 20 % of the patients.
 In the table below we note that some of the predicted values differ substantially from the actual one.

 To evaluate how well the model predicts the pain level I have used an error metric called Root Mean Squared Error.
 I first have squared the difference between the predicted and the actual values.
 Then I have calculated the mean and took the square root of it.
-The average deviation of the estimates from the actual values is 3.3.
+The average deviation of the estimates from the actual values is 2.8.

-Table 7: First five Actual vs Predicted values and their difference

 ```{r, message=FALSE}
 pred <- predict(model1,  newdata = test)